 Apple’s AirDrop is one of best file sharing service.
 But it is not completely flawless and faces issues sometimes.
 Similar issues have also occurred with iOS 13 and macOS Catalina recently.
-So, if you are facing AirDrop related issues between your iOS 13 and macOS Catalina devices, this tutorial might help you.
+So, if you are facing AirDrop related issues between your iOS 13 and macOS Catalina devices, this AirDrop troubleshooting guide is for you.

 Based on the types of issues you are facing with AirDrop, you might need to try several things.
 So, as possible workarounds, we are going to reboot every device connected to AirDrop, turn off all the bad things with the file-sharing system.
 And if these don’t work, we are going to try some Terminal commands as well.
 Now, let’s start with the basic things first.

 A) Fixing AirDrop Not Working Issues on iPhone and iPad

 1. Turn Off/On Bluetooth and WiFi and Force Restart Device

 A reboot solves connectivity related issues in electronic devices most of the times.
 So, first of all, we are going to turn OFF and then turn ON Bluetooth and Wi-Fi.
 If it doesn’t work, we are going to hard reset the device to fix AirDrop issues.